 It’s also very common to find yourself feeling very bored upon your return home, which is to be expected considering that you’re shifting from going from a life where you were constantly exposed to new stimuli.
 Mindfulness skills can be incredibly helpful in teaching you to notice the extraordinary in our everyday, seemingly mundane, experiences.

-5. Consider seeking help from a mental health professional
+5. Consider seeking help from a professional

 - Identify factors that are making your own transition more difficult

-- Increase your emotional regulation skills
+- Increase your emotional resilience

 - Help you to identify your values and ways to incorporate them into your everyday life